Matthew Wright (basketball): High school career

+College career

+In Wright's first season, he started off poorly, shooting one-for-21 from three point range.
+He bounced back by scoring 18 points against the George Washington Colonials and followed up that performance with 15 points in a win over Duquesne.
+The team started relying on him more to provide off the bench scoring.
+He finished his rookie season as his team's leader in three point shooting (.426), second in steals (.8), fourth in assists (1.6), and fifth in scoring (6.9).

-In his sophomore season, he hit a game-winning three pointer from the corner off a pass from teammate Andrew Nicholson against the St. Joseph’s Hawks.
+In his sophomore season, Wright was promoted to the starting lineup after one of the senior guards got hurt.
+During that season, he hit a game-winning three pointer from the corner off a pass from teammate Andrew Nicholson against the St. Joseph's Hawks.
 Behind Nicholson, the Bonnies won the Atlantic 10 championship that year.
-They also made it to the 2012 NCAA tournament, where they lost to Florida State.
+They also made it to the 2012 NCAA tournament, where they lost to the Florida State Seminoles.
+He finished the season as the team's leader in assists and steals while averaging 6.8 points and 2.5 rebounds.

 In his junior season, Wright had 22 points on eight-of-eleven shooting including four-of-four behind the arc when the Bonnies beat the Temple Owls.
-He followed that with an 18-point night in SBU’s triumph over the Hawks.
+He followed that with an 18-point night in SBU's triumph over the Hawks.
 He also struggled through a torn plantar fascia during this time.
+Still, he was able to average 7.3 points per game and finished in the top 10 in three point shooting in the A10.

 In his senior season, Wright had a college career-high 27 points on 10 of 14 shooting in a win against Canisius, which gave the Bonnies a 3–0 start to their season.
 The Bonnies then started A10 play with him scoring 20 points in a win over the Richmond Spiders.
 He then had 18 points against Fordham, then had 24 points against George Mason, which were both wins.
 He also got a cut below his right eye that required two stitches after the game.
 For those performances, he was named Atlantic 10 Co-Player of the Week along with Richmond guard Kendall Anthony.
 He then had 22 points on 8 of 15 shooting including 5 of 8 behind the arc in a win against the St. Louis Billikens.
 For that season, he led St. Bonaventure in scoring with 16.3 points per game.
 Aside from finishing in the top 10 for scoring in the Atlantic 10 conference, he also finished in the top 10 for assists, three-pointers made, minutes played, and free throw percentage (which he led the entire conference).
 He graduated with a degree in history.